- How is melanoma skin cancer treated?

 The type of treatment(s) your doctor recommends will depend on the stage and location of the melanoma and on your overall health.
 This section lists the options usually considered for each stage of melanoma.

-Stage 0 melanomas have not grown deeper than the epidermis.
+Stage 0 melanomas have not grown deeper than the top layer of the skin (the epidermis).
 They are usually treated by surgery (wide excision) to remove the melanoma and a margin of about 1/2 cm (about 1/5 of an inch) of normal skin around it.
-If the edges of the removed sample contain cancer cells, a repeat excision of the area may be done.
+If the edges of the removed sample are found to contain cancer cells, a repeat excision of the area may be done.
 Some doctors may consider the use of imiquimod cream (Zyclara) or radiation therapy, although not all doctors agree with this.

 For melanomas in sensitive areas on the face, some doctors may use Mohs surgery or even imiquimod cream if surgery might be disfiguring, although not all doctors agree with these uses.